Dictionary » Negative Words » Shadow – Meaning, Definition, Synonyms and Antonyms

 Meanings of Shadow

 Shadow has both literal and metaphorical meanings.
 Literally, it is the dark shape cast by an object blocking a source of light.
-Metaphorically, it can represent a hidden presence, influence, memory, or even the unconscious aspects of the self in psychology.
-It may also imply secrecy or looming threat.
+Figuratively, it can represent a hidden presence, an influence you can sense but not clearly identify, a memory, or even the unconscious aspects of the self in psychology.
+It may also imply secrecy or a looming threat.

 Definition